Iman Mobali: International career

 At international level Mobali is considered one of Asia's brightest prospects.
-Mobali made his debut for Team Melli in January 2001 against China.
-He was among Iran's under-23 squad in 2002, winning a Gold Medal in the Busan Asian Games.
+Mobali made his debut for the Iran national team in January 2001 against China.
+He was among Iran's under-23 squad in 2002, winning a gold medal at the Busan Asian Games.

 2011 Asian Cup

-Mobali started most of the matches in the group stage for Team Melli in 2011 AFC Asian Cup, and scored a beautiful goal in a match against Iraq from a curling free-kick.
+Mobali started most of the matches in the group stage for "Team Melli" in 2011 AFC Asian Cup, and scored a beautiful goal in a match against Iraq from a curling free-kick.